MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 ### Universal Windows Platform Application Projects

 The Universal Windows Platform possesses a resource infrastructure that simplifies the localization of images and the app name.
+For more information about UWP localization, see [UWP Localization](/windows/uwp/design/globalizing/globalizing-portal/).

 #### Images